danieltdang/ODS/README.md

    - Manage image paths, ensuring consistency in storage and retrieval.

 5. **User Interface:**
-   - Create a user interface using a command-line interface (CLI) for interaction.
+   - Create a user interface using a Qt as a GUI for interaction.

 6. **Image Capture (Optional):**
    - Integrate camera modules or webcams to capture product images directly into the application.